Foehammer82/tech-terrarium/docs/README.md

 **Source Code**:
 <a href="https://github.com/Foehammer82/tech-terrarium" target="_blank">https://github.com/Foehammer82/tech-terrarium</a>

-The Tech-Terrarium is a compact, hands-on tech stack simulation for learning and development.
-It features Python applications for quick deployment, but they can be re-written in other languages.
+The Tech-Terrarium project is a compact hands-on tech stack simulation for learning and development.
+It comprises a full stack of interconnected services that are commonly used in Data Engineering and Software Engineering projects.
+Each service is set up to be deployed on docker using docker-compose.
+You will find each directory in this repo containing a docker-compose.yaml file that will start the given service and its dependencies.

+The Terrarium is designed such that each service can be run independently, though they also work in concert with each-other.
+For example, you can start the kafka service which will start a broker, schema registry, ksqldb server, an admin ui, and a few connectors.
+Two are configured to connect to the Terrarium's PostgreSQL and MongoDB services, while a third is designed to ingest dummy data from a data generator.
+So you can start just Kafka and see how it works and even develop against it. and you can start up the Postgres instance and see the kafka connector start sending data to Postgres.
+The diagram below illustrates the services in the Terrarium and how they interact with each other.

 ## Motivation